rochards/learning-cs/operating-systems/README.md

 - Large program: some programs just won't fit in memory

 **My Q&A of this section**:
-- Does fragmentation only occurs in Physical Memory? **R**: No!
+- Does fragmentation only occur in physical memory? **A**: No!
 It also happens in virtual memory.
-- What is the advantage of using virtual memory? **R:** We got rid of external fragmentation.
+- What is the advantage of using virtual memory? **A:** We get rid of external fragmentation.
 - Why is hard to share memory with physical memory?
-- Memory allocation must be contiguous: the whole process must fit in a contiguous space, or the Kernel can divide it?
+- Memory allocation must be contiguous: should the whole process fit in a contiguous space, or the can the Kernel divide it?
 The solution was implemented using virtual memory.
-It is not possible to also do it in Physical memory?
+It it not possible to do this in physical memory as well?
-- What is the cost of using virtual memory when talking about performance? **R**: it's usually the same as read from memory (~ `50 ns - 100 ns`), since page table lives in RAM.
+- What is the cost of using virtual memory in terms of performance? **A**: It's usually the same as reading from memory (~ `50 ns - 100 ns`), since the page table resides in RAM.

 ## Terminal commands for linux used through the course